elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

     <br />
     <div></div>

-- You can control the order of request handling.
+- You have control over the sequence in which requests are handled.
-- Single Responsibility Principle.
-You can decouple classes that invoke operations from classes that perform operations.
+- The principle of single responsibility.
+Classes that invoke operations can be separated from classes that perform tasks.
-- Open/Closed Principle.
-You can introduce new handlers into the app without breaking the existing client code.
+- The principle of open/closed.
+New handlers can be added to the app without disrupting the old client code.

 <br />
   </div>